PratikSavla/Visual-Question-Answering/README.md

 # Visual-Question-Answering

-This is Visual Question Answering Application using keras.
+This is RNN+CNN Visual Question Answering Model.
 It uses VGG16 model for image feature extraction.
-It is trained on [VQA Dataset](http://visualqa.org/download.html)
+[VQA Dataset](http://visualqa.org/download.html) is used for training the model.

-## Dependency
+### Dependency

 1. Keras version 2.0+
 2. Tensorflow 1.2+